NextLevel-457/-godot-gj-api/README.md

 # GameJolt API plugin for Godot Engine.
 ![Screenshot](https://github.com/deakcor/godot-gamejolt-api-demo/blob/main/example/fond.png)
 ## About

+**Forked from the original, you can find it [here](https://github.com/deakcor/-godot-gj-api)**

+I have no idea what I'm doing, I'm just porting this to the best of my ability.
+All credit goes to the original creator!

 **Features**
 * Use GameJolt API in version 1.2
 * Godot Engine plugin